ably-labs/agile-flush-vue-app/README.md

 # ♥♣🚽 Agile Flush 🚽♠♦

-The Nr 1 and Nr 2 place for online planning poker!
+The No. 1 and No. 2 place for online planning poker!

 ![AgileFlush Screenshot](agileflush_screenshot.png)